At Animal Health Services of Cave Creek, our team focuses on preventive care to prevent common diseases and disorders from arising in your pets.

 Preventive care is your pet's best chance to live a healthy and long life.
 You and our veterinary team will work together to develop a customized preventive care plan that's tailored to the needs of your dog or cat.

-It's essential that you keep your cat or dog update date with their vaccinations to protect them from contagious diseases that are often very serious.
+It's essential that you keep your cat or dog up to date with their vaccinations to protect them from contagious diseases that are often very serious.
 Getting your companion spayed or neutered doesn't just prevent the birth of undesirable litters; these routine veterinary procedures could also help keep them safe from some serious types of cancer.
 They may also avert unwanted behaviors such as animal aggression, roaming, howling, and scooting.

 During their first year of life, there is a range of shots kittens require to protect them from serious diseases.